Susa: Metallurgy

+The cemetery of Chega Sofla, from the same timeframe, provides a lot of similar material, with many sophisticated metal objects.
+Chega Sofla is located in the same geographical area.

+Ceramic objects

 Susa II and Uruk influence (3800–3100 BC)

 Susa came within the Uruk cultural sphere during the Uruk period.
 An imitation of the entire state apparatus of Uruk, proto-writing, cylinder seals with Sumerian motifs, and monumental architecture is found at Susa.
-According to some scholars, Susa may have been a colony of Uruk.

-There is some dispute about the comparative periodization of Susa and Uruk at this time, as well as about the extent of Uruk influence in Susa.
-Recent research indicates that Early Uruk period corresponds to Susa II period.
+The comparative periodization of Susa and Uruk at this time remains disputed among scholars with some research indicating that Early Uruk period corresponds to Susa II period.

-Daniel T. Potts, argues that the influence from the highland Iranian Khuzestan area in Susa was more significant at the early period, and also continued later on.
+The nature and extent of Uruk influence in Susa is also disputed.
+Daniel T. Potts argues that the influence from the highland Iranian Khuzestan area in Susa was more significant at the early period, and also continued later on.
 Thus, Susa combined the influence of two cultures, from the highland area and from the alluvial plains.
-Potts also stresses the fact that the writing and numerical systems of Uruk were not simply borrowed in Susa wholesale.
-Rather, only partial and selective borrowing took place, that was adapted to Susa's needs.
-Despite the fact that Uruk was far larger than Susa at the time, Susa was not its colony, but still maintained some independence for a long time, according to Potts.
-An architectural link has also been suggested between Susa, Tal-i Malyan, and Godin Tepe at this time, in support of the idea of the parallel development of the Proto-Cuneiform and proto-elamite scripts.
+Potts also stresses that Susa did not simply borrow the writing and numerical systems of Uruk wholesale, but were adopted only partially and selectively as needed.

+Uruk was far larger than Susa at the time, raising questions about its influence.
 Some scholars believe that Susa was part of the greater Uruk culture.
-Holly Pittman, an art historian at the University of Pennsylvania in Philadelphia says, "they Susanians are participating entirely in an Uruk way of life.
+Holly Pittman, an art historian at the University of Pennsylvania in Philadelphia says, "the Susanians are participating entirely in an Uruk way of life.
 They are not culturally distinct; the material culture of Susa is a regional variation of that on the Mesopotamian plain".

-Gilbert Stein, director of the University of Chicago's Oriental Institute, says that "An expansion once thought to have lasted less than 200 years now apparently went on for 700 years.
+Others emphasize Susa's relative independence.
+They deny that Susa was a colony of Uruk: it maintained some independence for a long time, according to Potts.
+An architectural link has also been suggested between Susa, Tal-i Malyan, and Godin Tepe at this time, in support of the idea of the parallel development of the Proto-Cuneiform and proto-elamite scripts.
+Gilbert Stein, director of the University of Chicago's Oriental Institute, notes that "An expansion once thought to have lasted less than 200 years now apparently went on for 700 years.
 It is hard to think of any colonial system lasting that long.
 The spread of Uruk material is not evidence of Uruk domination; it could be local choice".